Local Artist Policy

 Thank you for your interest in WJTL.
 We have been blessed by the input and ministry of Christian Artists wtihin our listening area.
 You would be hard pressed to find another station, of any kind, anywhere, that has been impacted as much as WJTL by its local music scene.
 WJTL’s playlist includes more than 50 local artists of the past and present.

 Our vision at WJTL is to see artists from the local area receive the recognition they are due, equal to that of national touring acts, because we believe God is at work in the local Christian Music Scene, and that He is changing lives via these local ministries.
 We would like to see the days gone where local artists are looked down on as inferior or second-rate citizens of the Christian Music Community.
 We have done our part to bolster local Christian Ministries of all kinds by supporting them and giving them a voice on WJTL.
-That voice not only includes playing their music, but also announcing upcoming concerts on the air and on our concert hotline, and interviewing artists on the air, especially those artists who are doing music full time or are making a significant impact in the community.
+That voice not only includes playing their music, but also announcing upcoming concerts on the air and at our events page, and interviewing artists on the air, especially those artists who are doing music full time or are making a significant impact in the community.

 What is the criteria for local artists being played on WJTL?